 CLE credit will not be available for these sessions.

-This year, we have general registration.
+* This year, the Institute for Well-Being in Law has general registration.
 When you register for Well-Being Week in Law, you’ll have access to the online event platform where all webinars will be available.
 Register for WWIL.

 TUESDAY (5/6): Spiritual Well-Being